Intro To Nonprofit Accounting: Lesson 4

 With the above elements, you will be able to set up a nonprofit chart of accounts, record transactions, and compile the reports necessary for your organization.
 Also, with integrated donation tracking, the software will automatically keep your accounting up to date when you enter donations.

-Now that we have learned how to set up accounts and record transactions, let’s take a look at how to compile and share this information through reports.
+Now that you know what a general ledger is, and you have learned how to set up accounts and record transactions, let’s take a look at how to compile and share this information through reports.
 We will take a look at the most common reports, as well as reports that IRS guidelines require from nonprofits.